 - Niece or nephew

 Note that incest charges apply if individuals engage in sexual intercourse.
 California considers sexual intercourse as an act involving genital penetration.
 Other forms of sexual activity are not prohibited under California’s incest laws.
+Our Los Angeles criminal defense lawyers can help you understand California Penal Code Section 285: California Incest Laws.

 Is a Relationship Between First Cousins Legal?

 In California, it is legal for first cousins to engage in sexual intercourse and get married.
-However, the same does not hold true in every state.
+However, the same does not hold in every state.
 If you enter into a relationship with your first cousin in California, you should be aware of the legality of your relationship should you plan to travel or move to another state.

 Other exceptions to incest laws include adopted siblings or step-siblings, step-parents, and step-children.